PerGro/-Numerical-control-machine-tool-simulation/README.md

 > The major are is drawn only when the R value in the incoming parameter is negative.

 operation.move_to_temp(): just return the parameters to work with turtle.goto().

+<h1 id="5">More Imformation&Operation About This Project</h1>

+## Complete set up process

+Our destination:

+1.Create a new command type named TEST.

+2.Add some popular commands (based CNC commands).

+3.Write some new methods to deal with more required.

+4.Test program and run it.

+### Config main.py

+First, we need to config main.py to create a interface in tkinter GUI for being able to change command type to our new type.

+And it's easy, first, find Windows class.
+Second, add a method in this class:

+    def TEST(self):
+        self.type = 'TEST'

+> The method name must be same with your command type, so try to use fully capitalized words as your command type name.